 3. City of Presidents in Rapid City, South Dakota

 Rapid City is an often overlooked stopping point on the way to Mount Rushmore.
 Sure, you can stop at the dinosaur park or Storybook Island, but most people passed right on through.
 In the late 90s a life-sized bronze statue of Abraham Lincoln was erected in a Rapid City hotel lobby, and people started to take notice.
-Sparked by inspiration, the city then decided to run with it and has since installed 44 life-sized bronze president sculptures, one for each of the 45 former US presidents (Grover Cleveland served two non-consecutive terms, but did not get two statues).
+Sparked by inspiration, the city then decided to run with it and has since installed 44 life-sized bronze president sculptures.
+The South Dakota roadside attractions feature one bronze statue for each of the 45 former US presidents (Grover Cleveland served two non-consecutive terms, but did not get two statues).
 For a fun selfie spot if you want to pose with George W. Bush and his dog, wave back at Barack Obama, or pretend to listen to Franklin D. Roosevelt’s “day which will live in infamy” speech.

 631 SD-79, Rapid City, SD 57701 (View on Map)